rochester-rcl/rcl-studiox-app/README.md

 Rocky mascot augmented reality app.

 Unity Setup Notes:
-ARFoundations require Unity 2019.1 +, not sure if this is necessary or just recommended.
+ARFoundations requires Unity 2019.1 +, not sure if this is necessary or just recommended.
   * Make sure to install the Unity recommended Android SDK and NDK from Unity Hub before starting Android development.

 Settings to Check Before Building to a Device: